GrosserB/omnichannel-strategy-analysis/README.md

 <img src="./output/DiD_City1.png" width="400" height="600"/>
 </p>

-The tables show the results of the following linear regression:<br>
+The table shows the results of the following linear panel regression:<br>

 <p align="center">
 <img src="https://latex.codecogs.com/svg.image?\inline&space;\small&space;log(order\&space;value_{it})&space;=&space;\alpha&space;&plus;&space;\beta\&space;&space;\mathit{Treatment_i&space;\times&space;Post_t}&space;&plus;&space;\lambda&space;\mathit{Treatment_i}&space;&plus;&space;\phi&space;\mathit{Post_t}&space;&plus;&space;\vartheta&space;&space;X_{it}&space;&plus;&space;\epsilon_{it}"/>
  </p>

-where the variable Post is an indicator variable that equals one for all year-quarters after the showoom opened, and zero otherwise.
-The variable treatment is an indicator variable that equals one for all postal code areas that are within the 50km range around the showroom, and zero for all control postal code areas.
-Post_x_Treament is the interaction term of the two variables.
-The dependent (aka "target") variable is the natural logarithm of one plus the quarterly total order value in each postal code area.
-As the dependent variable is logarized (CHECK), we can interpret the parameter estimate on the interaction term "Post_x_Treated" as the mean percentage change in order volume for the treated units after the opneing of the showroom, relative to the untreated postal code areas.
-Hence, the estimates for the two showroom openings show an increase of 10% and 12%.
-Both estimates are statistically significant.
+This is a classical difference-in-differences regression where the variable *Post* is an indicator variable that equals one for all year-quarters after the showoom opened, and zero otherwise; the variable *Treatment* is an indicator variable that equals one for all postal code areas that are within the 50km range around the showroom, and zero for all control postal code areas. *Post* $\times$ *Treament* is the interaction term of the two variables, and it the variable of interest.
+The dependent (aka "target") variable is the natural logarithm of the quarterly total order value in each postal code area.
+As the dependent variable is logarithmized, we can interpret the parameter estimate on the interaction term *Post* $\times$ *Treament* as the mean percentage change in order volume for the treated units after the opneing of the showroom, relative to the untreated postal code areas.
+Hence, the estimates for the showroom openings show an increase of 10.34%.
+With a p-value of 0.001, the estimate is highly statistically significant.

 #### Synthetic Control Method